by Elizabeth Goodman Artis

 1. Because health equals wealth: When you're feeling healthy and physically fit, you're going to be more productive in any area of your life.
 Research backs this up: According to a study published in the Journal of Labor Research, people who work out regularly (three times a week) earn about 10 percent more than those who don't.
 Using that extra cash on a trainer (which costs, on average, about $50 to $80 per session) is definitely money well spent.

-2. Because there probably is room in your budget: "One of the biggest stumbling blocks I see is people saying they can't afford a trainer, but that is often a matter of perception," Karp says.
+2. Because there's probably room in your budget: "One of the biggest stumbling blocks I see is people saying they can't afford a trainer, but that is often a matter of perception," Karp says.

 Take a minute to decide what you can afford.
 A daily $4 coffee drink?
 A new outfit every month?
 Poke around your budget and you'd be surprised how easily you can find the cash if you make a few simple adjustments.
 And besides-you'll look a lot better in the clothes you already have if you're trimmer and more toned (and those coffee drinks are loaded with fat and calories anyway).